GT-McDowell-Lab/PyCAC/README.md

 Installation instructions can be found on the respective project documentation.

 ## Directory format
 In the root directory, `mkdocs.yml` contains the site layout, under the `nav` tag.
-The chapters and subpages are organized in folders relative to the root directory:
+The chapters and subpages are organized in the `docs` folder relative to the root directory:
 ```
     /
     /mkdocs.yml
-    /chapter1/README.md
+    /docs/chapter1/README.md
-    /chapter1/publications.md
+    /docs/chapter1/publications.md
-    /chapter2/README.md
+    /docs/chapter2/README.md
     ....
 ```